mcamachog1/mcamachog1/README.md

 - 🌱 I’m currently learning django and react.js
 - 👀 I’m currently working on backend development with php and MySQL
 - 💞️ I’m looking to collaborate on Django projects
-- 📫 I like play the guitar and kareokes
+- 📫 I like play the guitar and sing kareokes